Kyle Farmer Preview, Player Props: Twins vs. Athletics

 Kyle Farmer At The Plate

-- He has scored in 38.9% of his games this year, with two or more runs scored in 4.6%.
+- He has scored in 43 of 109 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.